purescript-contrib/purescript-argonaut-codecs/README.md

 - [purescript-argonaut-generic](https://github.com/purescript-contrib/purescript-argonaut-generic) supports generic encoding and decoding for any type with a `Generic` instance
 - [purescript-codec-argonaut](https://github.com/garyb/purescript-codec-argonaut) supports an alternative approach for codecs, which are based on profunctors instead of type classes

+The quick start will get you up and running with the basics of `argonaut-codecs`.
+For a deeper dive, please see [the full documentation for this library](./docs), which includes an in-depth tutorial.

 ## Installation

 Install with [Spago](https://github.com/purescript/spago):